praveek/launch.en/help/extension-reference/web/core-extension/core-release-notes.md

 v1.6.1

 * **Support for CSP Nonce** - The Core extension now has an optional configuration parameter.
 You can add a data element that references a nonce.
-If configured, all inline scripts that Launch adds to the page will use the nonce that you've configured.
-This change was made to support the use of a Content Security Policy with a nonce so that Launch scripts can still load in a CSP environment.
+If configured, all inline scripts that Launch adds to the page use the nonce that you've configured.
+This change supports the use of a Content Security Policy with a nonce so that Launch scripts can still load in a CSP environment.
 You can read more about using Launch with a CSP [here](launch-reference/client-side-information/content-security-policy-csp.md).

 ## June 18, 2019